 - Methods: Learning Automata; Optimal Stopping Theory.
 [Presentations & Tutorials]

 - Methods: Stochastic Optimization; Distributed Context-Reasoning; Statistical Learning.
 [Presentations & Tutorials]

 - Methods: Federated/Local Learning Models; Optimal Stopping & Control Theory.
 [Presentations & Tutorials]

 - Methods: Particle Swarm Optimization; Statistical Learning.
 [Presentations & Tutorials]

 Check for Postgraduate Research & PhD Opportunities.
-Contact: Dr Christos Anagnostopoulos and Dr Dimitrios Pezaros
+Contact: Dr Christos Anagnostopoulos and Prof Dimitrios Pezaros